AlphaLunaFurry/fennec/README.md

 This Project is in its infancy, and only exists on GitHub at all because my friends have been pestering me incessantly about creating a repo for it.

-I hope that this document helps to describe the concept for Fennec and the ambitious scope and visions that it represents, and how desperately the world actually needs the Fennec Overlay.
+I hope that this document helps to describe the concept for Fennec and the ambitious scope and vision that it represents, and how desperately the world actually needs the Fennec Overlay.